British overseas territories sign deal to curb tax evasion

 Austria in turn has accused Britain and the United States of shielding their own tax havens.

-Now British overseas territories such as Bermuda, the Cayman Islands and the British Virgin Islands - which are effectively colonies with some self-government - will have to automatically provide details the ownership of bank accounts, and about how they are used, the Treasury said.
+Now British overseas territories such as Bermuda, the Cayman Islands and the British Virgin Islands - which are effectively colonies with some self-government - will have to automatically provide details the ownership of bank accounts, and about how they are used, Britain's finance ministry said.

 "This represents a significant step forward in tackling illicit finance and sets the global standard in the fight against tax evasion," Osborne said.